araobp/ultrasonic-communication/README.md

 As an IoT hobyyist, I am becoming interested in developing an IoT demo using DSP with MEMS mic.

-## Preparation: STM32L4 platform and FFT test code on MEMS mic
+## Platform: STM32L4 platform and FFT test code on MEMS mic

 This project uses STM32L476RG as MCU/DSP and MP34ST01-M as MEMS microphone: